zbray/notes/New Notes/CSS/notes-css.md

 }
 ```

-This css will make all p elements with the draggable value of false red.
+The code above will make all `p` elements with the draggable value of `false` red.

 **Universal Selector** will apply to every element